LamphiUSC/599ProjectWork/Assignment2/ReadMe.txt

-There are 2 major sub-folders in the Assignment.
+There are 3 major sub-folders in the Assignment.
 First "OCR" to use ocr-pipeline on British UFO PDF files to extract the data and parse them into TSV, and Second "UFO_Stalker" for scraping the UFO stalker website to fetch the image URLs.
+Third "NER".
+It contain Tika NER code and the input and output files.

 The main input file containing the ufo data is :-